 Conclusion On Programmable Keyboards

 The programmable keyboards I chose for this list are retail options that should be fairly simple/cheap to acquire and good enough for the average user; but the truth is many of the actual fully programmable mechanical keyboards that should be on this list are kits/custom jobs.
 I didn’t include those for many reasons.
-The biggest factor being it can be nearly impossible to obtain a specific model on any given week.
+The biggest factor being it can be nearly impossible to obtain a specific build on any given week.
 The majority are only sold in group buys in limited quantities that can take months, even years to complete and ship.
-Not to mention the board still has to be assembled by the user or a third-party once received.
+Not to mention the board still has to be assembled by the user or a third-party once parts are received.